chinesewebman/doc-chatbot/README.md

 #### Based on Robby chatbot, more features added:
 - multiple files supports, you can choose which file you want to ask about
 - word files (.docx) supports
-- local dictionary supports, if user query like "what is X", a local dict will be used in the first place to answer directly, this can avoid the hallucination of AI and saves tokens used by context docs.
+- local dictionary supports, if user query like "what is X", a local dict file will be used in the first place to answer directly, this can avoid the hallucination of AI and saves tokens used by context docs.
-- a custom moderation supports, it will analyze the altitude and topic, helps to maintain the converstaion in the way you specified( the main reason is: I don't want the chatbot to commit it's wrong when user blames :)
+- Custom moderation support, which will analyze attitudes and topics that help keep the conversation going in the way you specify (main reason: I don't want chatbots to admit mistakes when users blame :)
-- some details tune: token exceeds limitation bug fix, random spin text displaying during waiting the response from chatgpt, custom chunk_size and chunk separator for text-splitter, custom top_k for retriever, custom prompt with or without keywords, chunk score display and so on...
+- Some detail tweaks: token over limit bug fix, random spin text displayed while waiting for chatgpt response, custom chunk_size and block separator for text splitter, custom top_k for retriever, custom prompt with or without keywords, block score display, etc...
 #### removed feature:
 - CSV agent, because I don't need it, you can find it in the original project: https://github.com/yvann-hub/Robby-chatbot